qwandor/qbutton/README.md

 ### Setup
 1. Create an account on [Sinric](https://sinric.com/) and follow the instructions there to connect it to Google Home.
 1. Add devices there for each device you want to control, with device type 'Switch'.
-1. Copy your Sinric API key to `config.h`.
-1. Update `config.h` so that:
+1. If you're not using my circuit board design, update `config.h` so that:
     1. `SWITCH_PINS` has all the pins you want to be able to control.
     1. `SWITCH_NAMES` has the names you want to display for them in the web interface.
 These names don't have to match the names you use on Sinric; the names from Sinric are what Google Home will see.
-    1. `SWITCH_INVERTED` should be `true` if the output is active-low, or `false` if it's active-high.
-    1. `SWITCH_INITIAL_STATE` is the state you want the pin to have when the device is powered on.
+1. If you want to, enable OTA updates and network or serial logging for debugging in `config.h`.
-1. Build and install the firmware from the 'switch' env using PlatformIO.
+1. Build and install the firmware from the 'switch' env using [PlatformIO](https://platformio.org).
+    1. `$ platformio run --target upload --environment switch`
 1. Connect the device to power.
 After a few seconds it will show up as an access point named qswitch.
 1. Connect to the access point from your phone or laptop.
 1. Open http://192.168.0.1/ or http://qswitch.local/ in your browser.